aws-samples/aws-refactoring-to-serverless/patterns/choreography-to-orchestration.md

 - Centralized business logic - everything can be seen in one place.
 No need for architecture diagrams and supporting documents.

 ## Limitations:

 - Additional costs when using the Orchestration service.
 For example, AWS Step functions charges for the total number of state transitions per month after exceeding the initial 4,000 free state transitions per month.
 AWS Step Functions counts a state transition every time a step of your workflow is executed.
+For example for 50K requests it costs 3.96 using the original architecture and the refactored architecture using AWS step functions costs 4.90.

 - The central coordinator system can be a single point of failure.